 I have added the option for the user to supply a function handle to any desired colorspace conversion function.
 One application is to use the file exchange's "colorspace" set of tools.
 In this case, you no longer need the image processing toolbox.

-Inspired: Explore Experimental Data, Colorize Document Bar, rgbmap color maps, Cubehelix Colormaps: Beautiful, Distinct, Versatile!, ColorBrewer: Attractive and Distinctive Colormaps, MatPlotLib 2.0 Colormaps: Perceptually Uniform and Beautiful, Intuitive RGB color values from XKCD, Youden's plot, Feedback Control of Many Differential-Drive Robots with Uniform Control Inputs, TACTICS Toolbox, Simulate Control of Magnetized Tetrahymena Pyriformis Cells, plot spread points (beeswarm plot), justinblaber/image_match
+Inspired: Maximally Distinct Color Generator, Youden's plot, Explore Experimental Data, Colorize Document Bar, CubeHelix Colormap Generator: Beautiful and Versatile!, ColorBrewer: Attractive and Distinctive Colormaps, Intuitive RGB color values from XKCD, rgbmap color maps, MatPlotLib 2.0 Colormaps: Perceptually Uniform and Beautiful, Feedback Control of Many Differential-Drive Robots with Uniform Control Inputs, TACTICS Toolbox, Simulate Control of Magnetized Tetrahymena Pyriformis Cells, plot spread points (beeswarm plot), justinblaber/image_match